Celebrating Alpine cultural heritage in the scope of the International Mountain Day - 11 December

-Partners, organizing various events in the scope of the festival are provided with posters, bookmarks and stickers that they can use for the promotion of their event(s).
+Partners organising various events in the scope of the festival are provided with posters, bookmarks, and stickers that they can use for the promotion of their event(s).

-To give an impression on the potential diversity of the events, we have compiled a (non-exhaustive) list of literature.
+To give you an impression of the potential diversity of the events, we have compiled a (non-exhaustive) list of literature.
 Do you have any suggestions for additional books?
 Need further information on the events or have suggestions for the initiative?
-Please don’t hesitate to contact us.
+Please do not hesitate to contact us.